 On this day, after the long trek, you will have your very first rest day, a Chagzue Hot Spring.
 It is also known as Tashi Tang, more famous locally.
 You can wake up late today, wash your clothes, if any, and have some breakfast.
 As you have the entire day free today, you can opt to visit the natural hot springs in Chagzur for a lovely bath.
 The hot spring is known to cure anybody's ailments naturally.
 Alternatively, you can also drive to Lapcha Syar, situated at an elevation of 4900m/16000ft.
 You can hire a truck from there.
 From here, if the weather is clear with no or little clouds, then you get the opportunity to see Mt.
 Kailash and Lake Mansarovar.
 The entire trip from the campsite to Lapcha Syar and back to the camp takes about 5 to 6 hours.

 Waking up early, you will head to the Jade or Nyalu Base Camp today.
 Your first brief stop will be at Tulgling on the way.
 Tugling is a small settlement that has popped up only in recent years.
 Due to its recent establishment, the Limi people have also managed to set up a VHF telephone service and a restaurant.

 Then, you have two trails from where you can reach Nyalu Base Camp.
-You can either take a shorter route by crossing a river towards the new road, or you can take the longer route that goes through Tagtsi which is more beautiful.
+You can either take a shorter route by crossing a river towards the new road or take the long way through Tagtsi, which is more beautiful.
 Tagtsi is an ancient caravan trail where the Humla Mansarovar trail meets the Humla Limi valley trail.
-You will get to witness the ruins of the olden Limi village of Tshamdo/Zambuk/Lama Palya.
+You will witness the ruins of the olden Limi village of Tshamdo/Zambuk/Lama Palya.
 It makes up for amazing photographic scenes as you can see the ruined chortan.